bennyhartnett/bennyhartnett.com/README.md

 - Dark-themed GIS map using Leaflet and OpenTopoMap
 - Search demo backed by `searchData.js`
 - Rocketship hardware ideas as an accordion list
+- SEO-friendly metadata with canonical links, a sitemap and Twitter card tags

 ## Contributing
 Pull requests are welcome!
 Fork the repository, create a feature branch, and open a PR describing your change.
 For larger proposals, open an issue first so we can discuss.